hostmobility/documentation/docs/interfaces/hmx/Automotive_Ethernet_Setup_Guide.md

   - Automotive Ethernet
   - Ethernet
 ---
-## Overview
+## HMX Automotive Ethernet Setup Guide
-This document explains how to configure and use the automotive ethernet ports (eth2 and eth3) on the HMX including
+This document explains how to configure and use the automotive ethernet ports (eth2 / eth3) between two HMX units.

+In practice, you should be able to replicate the steps that suit your desired setup by adjusting or removing HMX Unit B as needed to match your configuration.
+Keep in mind that the speed and master/slave role may vary, so you must configure both units correctly in order to establish a connection.

+This guide covers:

--   100BASE-T1 (100 Mbit) or 1000BASE-T1 (1 Gbit) speed selection
+-   100BASE-T1 (100 Mbit) and 1000BASE-T1 (1 Gbit) speed selection
 -   Master (CMD) / Slave (RSP) configurations
+-   IP configuration
 -   Throughput testing using iperf3

 Both systems must use compatible T1 PHYs.